Greece Moments Greece Moments

 Insel Kythnos Bunte Gasse Chora

-The main town of Kythnos presents itself with gleaming white houses, some of which are covered with tiled roofs, in between several churches rise out of the sea of houses.
-During the week, Chora is sleepy, on weekends numerous excursionists from the mainland make a pilgrimage through the alleys of the Greek island.
+The main town of Kythnos dazzles with gleaming white houses, some of which are covered with tiled roofs, while several churches rise up among them.
+During the week, Chora is sleepy, but on weekends numerous day-trippers from the mainland make their way through the alleys of this Greek island.

 Chora Kythnos Tipps Hauptgasse Shopping